MatanIsaac/IsaacObjectViewer/README.md

   - Material (for primitives and imported models):
     - Use Material / Use Object Color toggle.
     - Object Color picker (shown when Use Material is off).
+    - Filter Mode drop down menu to switch between linear and nearest texture filter mode
+    ```
+    NOTE: Filtering only applies when sampling a texture, does not work for solid colors, I.E when using mtl that has only solid colors.
+    ```
     - Shininess slider (specular power for Phong/Blinn-Phong).
     - Load Diffuse / Load Specular textures.
   - Light (when a Point Light is selected):